Hamad Ghazle, Program Director

 (585) 475-2241, firstname.lastname@example.org

-The certificate in echocardiography certificate is an eighteen-month program that includes a clinical internship.
-The program, which focuses on the evaluation of the heart, its valves and chambers, and associated vessels, was designed exceed the objectives of the Joint Review Committee on Education in Diagnostic Medical Sonography of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The program will produce competent, compassionate, and responsible echocardiography professionals and leaders.
+The certificate in echocardiography is an eighteen-month program that includes a clinical internship.
+The program, which focuses on the evaluation of the heart, its valves and chambers, and associated vessels, was designed to exceed the objectives of the Joint Review Committee on Education in Diagnostic Medical Sonography of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The program produces competent, compassionate, and responsible echocardiography professionals and leaders.
 This certificate is available to all registered allied health practitioners as well as those holding an associate or bachelor’s degree in a relevant discipline.
 The certificate includes lectures and course work integrated with a clinical internship.
 Depending on a candidate's previous course work, certain prerequisite courses may be required prior to enrollment in the program.

 Graduates of the certificate program will:

 - gain a thorough working knowledge of echocardiography scanning techniques;

 - be skilled in the operation of ultrasound instrumentation and laboratory equipment;

 - acquire the proper manner in working with patients; and

 - under guidance from faculty and professional staff, become capable of scheduling and performing the daily workload of ultrasound procedures, of evaluating new procedures where necessary, and of supervising other technical personnel.